angadbajwa23/Analyzing-Air-Pollution-in-Delhi/README.md

 # Winter-Project
-Air Pollution In India over the past 25 years
+Air Pollution In Delhi over the past 25 years using python, pandas, numpy and matplotlib.

+Involves data cleaning and data exploration.